Kinvey/kinvey-cli/README.md

     * `--set-vars <environment variables>`

         Specifies environment variables to set.
-Existing variables are overwritten while new variables are added to the set.
+If any of the variables already exist on the server, they are overwritten without prompt.
 Specify either as a comma-separated list of key-value pairs (key1=value1,key2=value2) or in stringified JSON format.

 * `flex job [id]`